skogsgren2/skogsgren2.github.io/_posts/2021-02-15-in-these-moments-of-writing.md

 Those dirty scraps and so full of fears \
 She grabbed his face between her hands \
 And echoed the notes of time \
-That resumes, after an ocean of waiting
+That resumes, after an ocean of waiting.

 But never would he wake up \
 He could only doze off \